vanhoangkha/000074-VPCflowlogs/content/6-Cleanup/_index.md

 ---
-title : "Clean up resources"
+title: "Clean up resources"
-date : "`r Sys.Date()`"
+date: "`r Sys.Date()`"
-weight : 6
+weight: 6
-chapter : false
+chapter: false
-pre : " <b> 6. </b> "
+pre: "<b> 6. </b>"
 ---

 #### Clean up resources

 #### Delete CloudFormation Stack

-1. Go to CloudFormation and select the stack related to the lab
+1. Go to CloudFormation and select the stack related to the lab.
-2. Select **Delete**
+2. Select **Delete**.
-3. Confirm clearing stack
+3. Confirm clearing the stack.
-4. Select **Delete**, wait about 3 minutes after the stack will be deleted.
+4. Select **Delete** and wait approximately 3 minutes for the stack to be deleted.

 ![Network Monitoring](/images/3/0005.png?featherlight=false&width=90pc)

-5. Continue deleting the remaining CloudFormation stack.
+5. Continue by deleting the remaining CloudFormation stacks.